ten-protocol/foundation/governance-guidelines.md

 # Governance Guidelines

-This is a set of governance guidelines for the Obscuro Network Foundation.
-It provides a framework for the Foundation’s Participants and Board, to steer and govern Obscuro Network effectively to realise its potential.
+This is a set of governance guidelines for the Ten Network Foundation.
+It provides a framework for the Foundation’s Participants and Board, to steer and govern Ten Network effectively to realise its potential.
 It is not a set of binding legal obligations.

-## 1. Background to Obscuro and the Network
+## 1. Background to Ten and the Network

 ### 1.1 Introduction
-Obscuro brings privacy to Ethereum.
-Architected as a Layer 2 (L2) network and using Ethereum as the Layer 1 (L1), Obscuro scales Ethereum with faster, cheaper transactions, while inheriting its security and ecosystem strengths.
-But in addition, Obscuro allows users to maintain full privacy when interacting with any Ethereum smart contracts, and allows smart contracts themselves to maintain private state.
-Obscuro provides the entire EVM - every Ethereum application can become a private Obscuro application with few changes.
+Ten brings privacy to Ethereum.
+Architected as a Layer 2 (L2) network and using Ethereum as the Layer 1 (L1), Ten scales Ethereum with faster, cheaper transactions, while inheriting its security and ecosystem strengths.
+But in addition, Ten allows users to maintain full privacy when interacting with any Ethereum smart contracts, and allows smart contracts themselves to maintain private state.
+Ten provides the entire EVM - every Ethereum application can become a private Ten application with few changes.
 The implementation supports existing Ethereum tooling like MetaMask, Remix, Hardhat and Ethers.js.

-Further details of the protocol are laid out in the [Obscuro White Paper](https://whitepaper.obscu.ro) from 2021.
+Further details of the protocol are laid out in the [White Paper](https://whitepaper.obscu.ro) from 2021.

-Unlike some other L2s, Obscuro itself is decentralised and permissionless.
-This means that anyone can launch an Obscuro validator and connect it to the Obscuro network, and that validator can take part in securing the network and processing transactions on it.
+Unlike some other L2s, Ten itself is decentralised and permissionless.
+This means that anyone can launch a Ten validator and connect it to the Ten network, and that validator can take part in securing the network and processing transactions on it.

-Obscuro is both a protocol and a network, and both require governance and controlled evolution in a way which fits with the decentralised and permissionless model.
-Obscuro Network exists to operate the protocol of Obscuro, which is specified in the "White Paper" of the Obscuro Open Source Project codebase, but later may be formalised in a "Yellow Paper" protocol specification document, which then will become canonical.
+ Ten is both a protocol and a network, and both require governance and controlled evolution in a way which fits with the decentralised and permissionless model.
+Ten Network exists to operate the protocol of Ten, which is specified in the "White Paper" of the Ten Open Source Project codebase, but later may be formalised in a "Yellow Paper" protocol specification document, which then will become canonical.

-The Obscuro project and network aim to realise the following values:
+The Ten project and network aim to realise the following values:
 * Decentralised, meaning that there is no central infrastructure or decision-making organisation beyond that which is needed for coordination and governance.
 * Democratic, allowing all participants to have a voice in the future of the protocol and network, through direction of a governance organisation.
 * Permissionless, so that anyone can participate, whether as an end-user, application builder, infrastructure operator, or community builder.